FDio/vpp/src/plugins/linux-cp/lcp.rst

 also needs to be applied on the corresponding physical interface in VPP.

-This is functionality is not provided in this plugin, but it can be achieved in various ways, for example by listening to the netlink messages and applying the config.
-As a result all e.g. routes programmed in Linux, will also be present in VPP's FIB.
+This is functionality is provided by the "linux_nl" plugin.

 Linux will own the [ARP/ND] neighbor tables (which will be copied via netlink to VPP also).
 This means that Linux will send packets with the